-Fruit Fly Facts, Identification and Control
+Fruit Fly Facts, Identification, and Control in New York, New Jersey, and Connecticut

 Scientific Order: Diptera (all true flies)